Yoga Teacher Suspected of Killing Pro Cyclist Arrested in Costa Rica

-The saga began last month when Kaitlyn Armstrong's vehicle was spotted leaving the scene of Moriah Wilson's murder in Austin, Texas.
+The saga began last month when Kaitlin Armstrong's vehicle was spotted leaving the scene of Moriah Wilson's murder in Austin, Texas.

 A yoga teacher suspected of killing professional cyclist Moriah Wilson has been apprehended in Costa Rica.